microXchg/propConv/README.md

 go build
 ```

-## Usage
+## Usage for Schedule

 ```
-propConv <CSV-FILE>
+propConv -i <CSV-FILE> -d 1 -t 1
 ```

-This will convert the Proposals and print them on Standard Out. (redirect as you like)
+This will convert the Proposals for day 1 and track 1 and print on Standard Out. (redirect as you like)

+## Usage for generating subpages

+TODO